MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 Sometimes, not all inventory is available at a single source.
 To fulfill orders in these cases, the Fulfillment and Returns Optimization provider splits a single sales order and assigns different warehouses to different parts of it.
 By using the **Limit number of warehouses** constraint, you can control the degree to which orders are split.

 You can configure this constraint to specify the maximum number of warehouses that you want a single order to be split among.
 In other words, if you specify three warehouses for this constraint, every sales order must be fulfilled from one, two, or three different warehouses.
+If you prefer the whole sales order to be fulfilled from only one fulfillment source you must specify one as maximum number of warehouses.
 If fulfillment of a sales order requires more than three warehouses, the sales order won't be fulfilled at all unless the **Restrict partial fulfillment of orders** constraint is disabled and the **Limit number of warehouses** constraint is enabled.

 By default, the Fulfillment and Returns Optimization provider will split the sales order among as many warehouses as are required, while also respecting inventory conditions and other constraints.

 To specify the number of warehouses to split sales orders among, select **New Limit Number of Warehouses Constraint** to add an entry, and then select **Save**.

+#### Maximum number of order lines constraint

+Sometimes, fulfillment sources cannot process more than a certain number of order lines on a given day due to capacity or resource limitations. **Maximum number of order lines constraint** can be used to limit the number of order lines routed to a single fulfillment source.
+You can configure this constraint to specify the maximum order lines per day per fulfillment source or source list.
+Once this number has reached for the fulfillment source or source list, they will not be considered for selection during that day.

+### Introducing soft constraints

+Constraints can now be defined as hard or soft within the **Constraints** set up.
+If a constraint is defined as **soft** they are checked to see if they can be respected within fulfillment source determination algorithm, and if not they will still not be excluded from the selection.
+Constraints by default are hard constraints until they are disabled.
+To define a **Constraint** as a soft constraint, select **Is hard constraint** as **no** in **Constraints** set up.

+Example: If **Limit to one warehouse** is set up as a soft constraint, it will be first checked to see if the order can be fulfilled by a single source, however if that’s not possible multiple sources will be used to fulfill the order.

 ### Strategies